c-blake/cligen/configs/README.md

 ## TOML Configuration syntax configs

-Compiling your projects with `-d:clCfgToml` will automatically fetch the cligen config from `${XDG_CONFIG_HOME}/cligen/config.toml`.
+Compiling your projects with `-d:cgCfgToml` will automatically fetch the cligen config from `${XDG_CONFIG_HOME}/cligen/config.toml`.